wisteria-hawthorn/roh-cast-list-challenge/README.md

 - **Stretch Goals**<br>

     - sameLine function<br>
     I noticed on a real-life ROH Cast Sheet that when two or more people with the same creative role are working on one production, their names are displayed on one line, separated by a comma [(example)](./readme-images/same-role-creatives-roh.png).
-I wanted to refactor my list function to return an element in this format if the same role was present in two places within the object.
+I would like to refactor my list function to return an element in this format if the same role was present in two places within the object.

     - `dangerouslySetInnerHTML`<br>
-    After discovering a few `"<p>"` tags included in the JSON object, I wanted to know if there was a more efficient method of removing them than the checkTags function I created (removes the first 3 and the last 4 characters of the string if `"<p>"` is included).
-I found out about `"dangerouslySetInnerHTML"`, the React alternative to setting `"innerHTML"`.
+    After discovering a few `<p>` tags included in the JSON object, I wanted to know if there was a more efficient method of removing them than the checkTags function I created (removes the first 3 and the last 4 characters of the string if `<p>` is included).
+I found out about `dangerouslySetInnerHTML`, the React alternative to setting `"innerHTML"`.
 Implementing this would allow me to display the string whilst running any HTML present within it.
 As the name "dangerously" suggests, this has some security risks, and I decided not to impliment this until I learn more about it in the near future.

     - [Improved Responsive Styling](#styling)

     - [Unit Test](#unittest)

 <br>